-You can make a difference and have a chance to win prizes for yourself and your school.
+You can make a difference and have a chance to win prizes for yourself and your school or registered not-for-profit club (such as 4H and FFA).

 Implementation funding is also available.

 What is a watershed?

 A watershed is all of the land that drains to the same location or body of water.
 People tend to think only of water bodies such as rivers, lakes and wetlands as being part of their watershed.
 However any upland whether it be a park, field, or even a parking lot, is also included.